Laws and International Laws

 The Supreme Court Case That Could Give Tech Giants More Power

-The degree of dominance and the scope that the big tech platforms such as Google and Facebook in the commerce and communication are large and still growing, causing real dangers.
+The degree of dominance and the scope that the big tech platforms such as Google and Facebook in commerce and communication are large and still growing, causing real dangers.
 It is in this light that Senators Elizabeth Warren and Ted Cruz have decided to charge these corporations for using their immense scope and dominance to kill competition.
-Despite the availability of various ways of dealing with the dangers posed by the size and powers held by these corporations, there is a united voice on use of antitrust law to curb the situation.
+Despite the availability of various ways of dealing with the dangers posed by the size and powers held by these corporations, there is a united voice on the use of antitrust law to curb the situation.

 References